-When you buy term life insurance online, you need to consider how dependable that coverage is.
-In other words, how likely is it that the company will be able to pay out on your policy should your beneficiaries need it?
-The company needs to be financially viable today and demonstrate a history of financial strength that helps you to feel confident that it will still be around 30 years from now (especially if you have a policy that stretches over several decades.)
+When you buy life insurance online, you need to consider how dependable that coverage is.
+In other words, how likely is it that the insurer will be able to pay out on your policy should your beneficiaries need it?
+The insurer needs to be financially viable today and demonstrate a history of financial strength that helps you to feel confident that it will still be around 30 years from now (especially if you have a policy that stretches over several decades.)

 You’ll want to start your comparison shopping by evaluating quotes on similar policies.
-But once you do that, consider the company ratings for the issuer of the policies, too.
-Choose a company that earned high marks from more than one independent agency and offers you the best pricing on the policy you want.
+But once you do that, consider the ratings for the issuer of the policies, too.
+Choose an insurer that earned high marks from more than one independent agency and offers you the best pricing on the policy you want.

 With all that time saved, you can spend more of it with the ones you love

 There’s no reason to put off buying term life insurance because you expect it to be a significant hassle.
 Now that comprehensive coverage can easily be purchased online (and on your time), the barrier to financial protection for your loved ones has been drastically reduced.
 Although, feel free to tell your family it was a “huge pain” if you think it’ll make you seem like more of a hero.

 About Brittney Burgett